 Art in Public Spaces

 The internationally acclaimed program originated in 2018 with the introduction of the nation’s first Underwater Museum of Art (UMA).
 Since then, the program has expanded to include the Billboard Art Project, a series of murals throughout the County and most recently, The Watersound® Monarch Art Trail (MAT).
-Further growth plans include the Highway 98 Underpass project which is currently under construction as well as an Artist Directory to shine a spotlight on artists specifically interested in Public Art projects.
-The directory will be shared for participation in various Walton County projects, and artists may be contracted to design, fabricate, and install public art.
+Growth plans include the Highway 98 Underpass project which is currently under construction as well as an Artist Directory to shine a spotlight on artists specifically interested in Public Art projects.
+The directory is shared for participation in various Walton County projects, and artists may be contracted to design, fabricate, and install public art.

 Creative professionals interested in submitting for inclusion can visit our #ArtMatters Blog to view open Artist Calls.